-- Auto If selected, this option sets an activity-level automatic value for the parameter at run-time.
-This option is available only for some elements (for example, RequestID in the Events or localDescriptor SDP in the Media descriptor). - Value Enable this option to specify a value for the message element.
-When choosing this option, an edit box becomes available below the radio buttons (Figure C-5). - Expression Enable this option to specify a run-time evaluated expression for the message element.
+- Auto If selected, this option sets an activity-level automatic value for the parameter at runtime.
+This option is available only for some elements (for example, RequestID in the Events or localDescriptor - SDP in the Media descriptor). - Value Turn on this option to specify a value for the message element.
+When choosing this option, an edit box becomes available near the option buttons. - Expression Turn on this option to specify a run-time evaluated expression for the message element.
 The expression creation rules are similar with those for expressions in other script functions, for example, a simple variable can be referred to as \$variable\name, a global variable can be used as \$array\var[4].

-When choosing this option, an edit box becomes available below the radio buttons (Figure C-5).
+When choosing this option, an edit box becomes available near the option buttons.